• Skip to main content

 5. Proofing in colder months: Place a baking dish on the bottom rack of the oven (DO NOT TURN IT ON) and fill it with boiling water.
 Put the dough in the middle rack and shut the door.
 The steam and heat from the boiling water will create a warm environment to help raise the dough.

-6. Make-ahead Tip: Make the dough ahead of time then place it in the fridge.
-The dough will slowly rise and double in size overnight.
+6. Overnight Rising: Make the dough then let it proof for 30 minutes at room temperature covered in cling wrap.
+Place in the fridge and the dough will slowly rise and double in size overnight.
 On the day of baking, remove them from the refrigerator 45 mins to 1 hour before you’re going to shape them into rolls.

 7. Types of cheese recommended: Cheddar cheese, Edam cheese (queso de bola), Gouda cheese, and quick melt-processed cheese.